2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 (Please note that these are in-person events.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
 This next CWW events are in-person event happening in Charlotte on Friday, March 8, 2024; and Raleigh on Saturday, March 9, 2024.
 See you there.)

-What you see below is a quick layout of the day’s events.
+What you see below is a quick layout of the days’ events (Charlotte first, then Raleigh).
 The topics below are mostly set, but subject to change.
 You can see a more detailed layout of the day’s classes on the Schedule Page here.
+There will be 1-3 classes/workshops going at all times during the day, so sometimes you may have your choice of what class you attend.

 8:30 – 9:30: Check-in and registration at the event location.